 How to use a Sphygmomanometer for Blood Pressure Measurement.
-It is crucial to know how to use a Sphygmomanometer properly to check your blood pressure.
+Knowing how to use a Sphygmomanometer properly is crucial to check your blood pressure.

 Sphygmomanometer sales declined due to the pandemic and forced lockdown in 2020.
 I’ve reviewed the top sphygmomanometers for home and clinical use.